onqtam/headjack/src/unsorted/concerns.md

 https://slatestarcodex.com/2018/10/30/sort-by-controversial/

+what if you by mistake like adult content through your main account and that event gets cached by others - unable to be deleted?

 Con: extremely easy to detect the personality type of anyone with high accuracy based on their activity - cambridge analytica on stereoids

 with open data anyone could build a classifier and label certain people as gay - without their consent.